leadr-msu/topicmodeling-hst251/readme.md

 > * Know strategies for analyzing corpora and investigating research questions with Topic Modeling Tool results

 ## "Panama Papers" News Story
 The ["Panama Papers"](https://en.wikipedia.org/wiki/Panama_Papers) were about 12 million leaked documents that shed light upon people around the world who were hiding money in offshore entities through the Panamanian company Mossack Fonseca.
 The news coverage in the immediate aftermath of the leak tended to focus on a wide range of issues from the technical aspects of a hack to the implications of various world leaders and celebrities who were exposed.
-In the weeks following the leak, I selected 34 articles about the issue and extracted the text content into text folders ([see articles below](#all-articles).)
+In the weeks following the leak, I selected 34 articles about the issue and extracted the text content into text files ([see articles below](#all-articles).)

 ## Manual Topic Modeling Activity
 Prior to class: Read [Brett, Megan R. "Topic Modeling: A Basic Introduction."
 Journal of Digital Humanities.](http://journalofdigitalhumanities.org/2-1/topic-modeling-a-basic-introduction-by-megan-r-brett/)